varonalearns/build-a-books-read-counter-app/README.md

-# Build a Passenger Counter App
+# Build a Books Read Counter App

 ## Summary
 This is my solution to Build a Passenger Counter App lesson from The Frontend Developer Career Path that can be found on [Scrimba](https://scrimba.com/).
 I personalized it to count the number of books I have read rather than count passengers.